LauYeeYu/Lau-CPP-Lib/wiki/RB_tree_en.md

 search, removal and insertion.

 A customized compare function can be supplied to compare the elements.
-Note that the `Compare` must have overloaded the
+Note that the `Compare` must have an overloaded
-`bool operator(const T&, const T&) const`.
+`bool operator(const T&, const T&) const` function.
 It must also guarantee that the order of the elements is preserved.

 Note: this class is an implementation of the data structure, so it gives users the freedom to modify most of the data by using the iterator.
 In most case, as long as you didn't modify the order given by the `Compare` class, there is no risk.
 But if you want to be 100% sure that no undefined behaviour will occur, you should use the `lau::Map` class.

 For more information about the data structure, please go to the [detail of data structure](#DataStructure).